-The FOs or designees should be knowledgeable about the sources of receipts in their areas, the locations at which receipts are accepted, the estimated volume of receipts, and the detailed procedures for collecting and safeguarding receipts until transported.
+The FBM's and/or their designee(s) should be knowledgeable about the sources of receipts in their areas, the locations at which receipts are accepted, the estimated volume of receipts, and the detailed procedures for collecting and safeguarding receipts until transported.
 Requirements at points of collection, which are any and all locations where receipts enter the University, include the following:

-- Departments that routinely process large volumes of financial transactions (e.g. ticket offices and shops) should have a cash register or a system that reconciles "sales" to receipts. - Departments without a cash register or other reconciliation system must use a pre-numbered receipt system to record collections.
-Checks received by mail should be recorded on a log as soon as the mail is opened. - Departments that process financial transactions for tuition (credit and non-credit) must have a system that reconciles the income to the registrations. - Methods of recording receipts must include the information necessary to trace individual collections from the point of receipt, through aggregation, into daily or periodic entries into the accounting records.
+- Departments that routinely process large volumes of financial transactions (e.g. ticket offices and shops) should have a cash register or a system that reconciles "sales" to receipts. - Departments that process financial transactions for tuition (credit and non-credit) must have a system that reconciles the income to the registrations. - Methods of recording receipts must include the information necessary to trace individual collections from the point of receipt, through aggregation, into daily or periodic entries into the accounting records.